What are the traditions of Myanmar?

 Are you considering a future trip to the country of Myanmar but want more information before deciding to commit to airline tickets?
-A trip to this area can be the trip of a lifetime if you properly research the arts & culture in Myanmar as well as the traditional festivals and celebrations in this Southeast Asian nation.
+A trip to this area can be the trip of a lifetime if you properly research the arts & Myanmar culture and tradition and traditions of Myanmar as well as the traditional festivals and celebrations in this Southeast Asian nation.

 We will be looking at several points of interest including a look into the arts, culture, food, dress, and traditional celebrations and festivals in Myanmar.
 Keep reading to learn a bit about each of these fascinating aspects of this country!

 Traditions of Myanmar: Culture and Arts in Myanmar

 Before going any further, you should know that Myanmar is formerly known as Burma and the officials did not change what the people are called – therefore, they are called Burmese.

 The country was under British control from 1824 until 1948.
 Due to this fact, you can see a strong British influence in the architecture, particularly in the buildings of the capital city, Yangon.

 The Secretariat building in Yangon is a perfect example of British-influenced architecture.
 This building was the administrative seat of British rule and was closed for a period of time.
 You can, however, attend daily tours of this building to learn about its’ history and cultural impact.